peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Returns:**

-* The product of the two numbers.
+* The product of the two numbers, that is, this arbitrary-precision binary floating-point number times a 32-bit signed integer.

 ### Divide
     public EFloat Divide​(int intValue)